ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // => "hello"
 ```

 Pointer receivers are used when you want to modify the value the receiver points to.
-They can also be used to avoid copying the value for each method call, which can be more efficient for large datatypes.
+They can also be used to avoid copying the value for each method call, which can be more efficient for large data types.

 #### **Structs**

-Structs are a built in Go type.
+Structs are a built-in Go type.
 You can declare one with the `struct` keyword.
 They can have any number of fields a specified type:

 ```go
 type MyStruct struct {